johnayling/edd-cps/README.md

 Create a license generator for each EDD product

-*In EDD - Products*
+*In EDD - Downloads*

-Add the license generator ID in the field added to each Product Screen
+Add the license generator ID in the field added to each Download Screen

 **#Credits**